jthack/hydeout/tools.md

 ---

 **Emoji Variation Selector Playground**
-A tool for experimenting with emoji variation selectors (VS15 and VS16).
-See how emojis appear with text-style versus emoji-style variation selectors, and test emoji compatibility across platforms.
+A tool for hiding arbitrary data within Unicode characters using variation selectors (VS1-VS256).
+Based on Paul Butler’s technique, this tool allows you to encode any data into invisible variation selectors attached to a visible character.
+The data becomes completely invisible when rendered but can be extracted later.

 Link: [Emoji Variation Selector Playground](/emoji_variation)